JeneLitsch/Litan/doc/stdlib/bits/get.md

 A boolean representing an single bit

 **Description:**
-Return if the bit of number at position index is set.
+Returns the bit of number at position index.